 For a more detailed explanation of truss rod adjustment continue reading below, and if you are interested in learning more about acoustic guitar maintenance click the link to check out some of our other articles.

 What is a Truss Rod?

 Your guitar’s neck is made from wood.
 Wood, being an organic material, is subject to change.

-This could be due to changes in temperature and/or relative humidity or simply be the result of prolonged tension from the strings gradually forcing structural change over time.
+This could be due to changes in temperature and/or relative humidity or simply be the result of prolonged tension from the strings gradually forcing structural changes over time.

 This is pretty important for steel-string acoustic guitars as they are typically fitted with heavier gauge strings than electric guitars.

 To combat these changes on steel string guitars (and some, but not all classical guitars) an adjustable steel rod, known as a truss rod is inserted into a channel, lengthwise, in the guitar’s neck, just beneath the fretboard.

 Just as trusses used in construction are designed to manage tension and evenly distribute forces, truss rods are used to counter the tension placed on the neck from the strings, essentially preventing your guitar’s neck from becoming bowed.

 There are two specific types of truss rods, single-action, and dual-action.
 Single action truss rods, as pictured in the diagram above, are threaded on one end to accommodate a washer and nut.
 They sit within a curved channel inside the neck and when tightened flatten out, reducing neck relief.